-I originally created this Ginger Miso Dressing recipe to go with my Hajiki Tofu Burgers.
-The burgers are based on an old favorite of mine from Dojo in New York City, and they’re always served with a yummy carrot and ginger dressing.
+I originally created this recipe to go with my Hajiki Tofu Burgers.
+The burgers are based on an old favorite of mine from Dojo in New York City, and they’re always served with a yummy carrot ginger dressing.
 Since creating my recipe I’ve made it many times, and I’ve deemed it worthy of its own blog post.

 Tahini’s thickness can vary from brand to brand.
 You may need to use more water than I’ve listed here, if your tahini is on the thicker side.
 If you make this dressing in advance and refrigerate it before use, it will probably thicken, so you might want to add a little more water to get it to the desired consistency.